 Our experienced criminal defense attorneys represent clients against State and Federal criminal charges in Mercer County, NJ, from Speeding and DUI offenses to Aggravated Assault and Domestic Violence Restraining Orders GET A FREE CONSULTATION

 If you have been arrested and charged with resisting arrest in Mercer County, it is crucial that you speak to an experienced Mercer County criminal defense attorney as soon as possible about your options.
 In 2017, the new bail reform was initiated.
 The reform has forever changed the bail system in New Jersey.
 In essence now, the system is based on a risk assessment approach as opposed to the old monetary approach.
-Therefore, since resisting arrest is traditional a “violent” offense there is a good chance a Defendant accused of resisting arrest would be at least forced to have a detention hearing.
+Therefore, since resisting arrest is traditionally considered a “violent” offense, there is a good chance a Defendant accused of resisting arrest would be at least forced to have a detention hearing.
 During that hearing, the prosecution will be seeking to have the Defendant held in the Mercer County Jail without bail pending trial.
 That hearing must take place within 48 hours of arrest, therefore, time is of the essence with these types of charges and hiring the right attorney right away can make a huge difference.

 Local Resisting Arrest Attorneys in Hamilton NJ